-If you suspect an invasive species such as phragmites or giant hogweed is located on Township-owned property, please report it to the Public Works Department at 705-526-4204.
+If you suspect an invasive species is located on Township-owned property, please report it to the Public Works, Parks Division.